the-drunk-coder/megra.rs/changelogs/megra_0_0_9.md

   * `keys`, `keys-add`, `keys-sub` function to replace keys along the pipeline
   * `random-sample` with shorthand `rands` to choose a different, random sample every time
   * `sample-number` (with `add`,`mul`,`sub` and `div`), with shorthand `sno` to modify sample numbers
+* corrections in markov chain learning
+* short samples for `learn` don't cause a crash anymore